d1b1/d1b1/README.md

 ### Hello All 👋

-I am serial entrepreneur, hacky code writer and tech solution follower.
+I am serial entrepreneur, hacky-coder and tech solution follower.
 I really love the fusion of new solutions and disruptive patterns.
-Currently in geeking out on the work on the [Platformatic](http://Platformatic.dev) team and their work to lower the challenges of code-ownership by removing boilerplate code from APIs.
+Currently geeking out on the work on the [Platformatic](http://Platformatic.dev) team and their vision to lower the challenges of code-ownership by removing boilerplate code from APIs.

 Just left a startup, and looking for something new.
-Very interested in the fusion of capital and tech to solve and improve healthcare outcomes in research.
+Very interested in the fusion of capital/wealth and web technologies to spedd up outcomes in research & healthcare. 💬 Ask me about how I want to make an impact.

-Also exploring the world of no-code, low-code solutions and patterns.
-Thinking about how much code/time I could have saved in my last company.
-Dreaming of startup build 95% on no-code.
+Also exploring the world of no-code, low-code solutions and patterns. ⚡ Thinking about how much code+time I could have saved in my last company if I had coded less and reused more.
+Dreaming of tech startup built 95% on no-code patterns.

 <!--
 **d1b1/d1b1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.